onepanelio/core-docs/docs/reference/cvat/custom-models.md

     ```

     :::note
-    The data and directories are automatically mounted and created in CVAT training Workflow, so you do not have to do this when you add this code to the Workflow.
+    The data and mnt directories are automatically mounted and created in CVAT training Workflow, so you do not have to do this when you add this code to the Workflow.
     :::

-7. Install pre-requisites by going into the `/detr` directory and running:
+12. Install pre-requisites by going into the `/detr` directory and running:
     ```bash
     pip install -r requirements.txt
     ```

-8. Run the following command to test your changes:
+13. Run the following command to test your changes:

     ```bash
     # if you are running on CPU, add  `--device cpu` flag